 The password that you will enter is the password corresponding to your CA PAM admin account.
 Notice that the command returns the data in HTML format, and that the total is given, along with a breakdown of A2A and Privileged.

 You can also execute these commands from a browser, which will be helpful if you want to execute them from a system without Java installed.
 Below you can see the same command executed from a browser.

 With this working you can start using any of the other commands, making sure that you provide any required parameters.
+Please note that some parameters may be required even though the documentation does not state they are required.
+Also, the names of some parameters are not properly documented.
+They may require "Attribute." in front of the name in the document.
 If you encounter any problems please open a ticket with Support.
 We will be glad to assist you.